MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/aip-quickstart-tutorial.md

 ## System requirements
 To install and experience Microsoft Azure Information Protection, you need to prepare the following:
 - A computer running Windows (minimum Windows 7 SP1), with Microsoft Office 2016, Office 2013 SP1, or Office 2010 installed.
-- An Azure tenant OR an Office 365 subscription – to enable, configure and deploy an Azure Information Protection policy.
+- An Azure tenant OR an Office 365 subscription - to enable, configure and deploy an Azure Information Protection policy.
-- An Azure Rights Management service - to enable encryption, and Azure Information Protection client-service communication (not mandatory if you are looking to experience only information classification and labeling – without protection).
+- An Azure Rights Management service - to enable encryption, and Azure Information Protection client-service communication (not mandatory if you are looking to experience only information classification and labeling - without protection).

-> [!IMPORTANT]]
+> [!IMPORTANT]
-> - To enable Azure Rights Management service – please complete [Step 1 of the Azure Rights Management quick start tutorial](../get-started/tutorial-step1.md).
+> - To enable Azure Rights Management service - please complete [Step 1 of the Azure Rights Management quick start tutorial](../get-started/tutorial-step1.md).
 Use either the Office 365 admin center, or the Azure classic portal.
 > - For more information about the subscription options and links to free trials of Office 365 or follow the [Cloud subscriptions that support Azure RMS page](..get-started/requirements-subscriptions.md).
 > - During the Azure Information Protection Public Preview period, **any user** in the Azure tenant / Office 365 subscription can sign into the Azure Information Protection Admin portal to get acquainted and configure an Information Protection policy.
 Upon general availability, access will be limited to users with administrative privileges only.